anko/eslisp/readme.markdown

 * * *

-Loops are what you'd expect.
+Loops are as you'd expect.

 <!-- !test in while loop -->